-- 1. a member of the MTPO's Citizens Advisory Committee; - 2. a member of the Bicycle/Pedestrian Advisory Board; - 3. a member of the City of Gainesville Beautification Board; and - 4. a member of the Transportation Disadvantaged Coordinating Board; and
+- 1. a member of the MTPO's Citizens Advisory Committee; - 2. a member of the Bicycle/Pedestrian Advisory Board; - 3. a member of the City of Gainesville Beautification Board; and - 4. other MTPO-designated project appointees, currently including: - A. a citizen advocate and the City of Hawthorne Mayor for the State Road 20 project; and

-- 5 4. other MTPO-designated project appointees, currently including: - A. a citizen advocate, the City of Gainesville Community Redevelopment Agency representative, and the City of Hawthorne Mayor for the State Road 20 project; and - B. a citizen advocate for the State Road 26/26A project.
+B. a citizen advocate for the State Road 26/26A project.